 Last week, before going to the farmers’ market, my husband asked if I could make gyoza.
 And for my honey, I can make anything.
 Thankfully the big farmers’ markets in Atlanta are international ones and they carry anything from sashimi-grade fresh fish and umeboshi to local farmers’ cattle, pork, and poultry butchery, fresh baked goods, and produce from around the world.
 And whole sharks, but I haven’t been so adventurous haha.

 Gyoza is something we love, even our son Greyson loves them (and he’s a terribly picky toddler) but they’re $5 for about 8 of them which isn’t economically sound for me, but with the time spent making and pleating them, I understand.
+The most tedious part about this recipe is the pleating of each little dumpling.

 In a bowl, toss in your cabbage and sprinkle about 1/2 tsp kosher salt over it and wait for 20 minutes.
 This will get the excess water out of the cabbage.
 When time is up, squeeze the cabbage in a cheesecloth or sturdy paper towel to completely rid the cabbage of excess water, otherwise the dumplings will be soggy.